 Unsubsidized Stafford Loan

-Students may obtain loans on an unsubsidized basis.
+Direct Unsubsidized Loans are available to undergraduate and graduate students; there is no requirement to demonstrate financial need.
 The Unsubsidized Stafford loan accumulates interest from the day the money is disbursed.
 The interest may be capitalized as long as the student is attending school at least half-time.
 Payments of principal and interest begin once the six-month grace period expires.